 Employment and staff credentialing issues remain important to hospitals striving for a high level of professionalism while attempting to decrease professional liability.
 Governance at healthcare facilities is under increased scrutiny, leading to concern about compliance with federal and state common law, statutory and regulatory mandates related to fiduciary obligations of board members, senior management and highly compensated physicians.
 Concerns about fraud and abuse, kickbacks and Stark law violations dominate the thinking of hospital financial managers as institutions seek to expand their services through joint ventures, mergers and acquisitions.
 HIPAA regulations and homeland security issues are requiring hospitals to implement major changes in policies and procedures throughout their organizations.

 Duane Morris Capabilities: Our healthcare lawyers are experienced in handling these types of diverse issues.
-For example, several of our lawyers have served as in-house general counsel at major teaching hospitals and major trade associations.
+For example, several of our lawyers have previously served as in-house general counsel at major teaching hospitals and major trade associations.
 Others have extensive experience counseling healthcare systems, community and specialty hospitals.
-We also serve as general counsel to a number of hospitals and health systems, and are on the preferred counsel list for others.
+We also serve as outside counsel to a number of hospitals and health systems, and are on the preferred counsel list for others.
 The tax and corporate lawyers in our healthcare group have represented hospitals in transactions of all types.
 These include hospital restructurings and expansions, conversions, acquisitions, development of hospital-physician joint ventures, ambulatory surgery, radiation oncology, cardiology and lithotripsy centers.

 We represent hospital clients in administrative hearings and litigation involving managed care, employment and commercial disputes, reimbursement matters, medical staff relationships, insurance and liability questions of all kinds.
 We understand hospital finance, cost accounting and reimbursement issues and have developed creative solutions to difficult problems.